All Episodes

 And so many of us notice this pattern in the emergency room, all the specialist surgeons.

-It's an obscene thought, and I would not have thought it possible if I had not seen this with my own eyes.
+And I would not have thought it possible if I had not seen this with my own eyes.

-So, yes, I think it's exactly as you describe.
+So yes, I think it's exactly as you describe.

-I mean, that itself is indicative of, I guess, what would have been your wider clinical experience, because if we're at a point where soldiers have dehumanised the people whose land they're occupying so much that they're prepared to play games of let's shoot it various parts of their anatomy this
+Because if we're at a point where soldiers have dehumanized the people whose land they're occupying so much that they're prepared to play games of let's shoot at various parts of their anatomy this day, then the wider conclusion is that they will simply have no respect of it, any description for civilian life.

 We're talking about the deliberate shooting of civilians.